 20h (Paul) + 40h (Lars) + 10h (John) = 70h

 The example above shows the effect that individual plans are always treated with a higher priority than team plans.
 Creating now another individual plan in the example above would reduce the time available for the team plan.
 Lars has called in on Monday morning and announced a possible two-day vacation for Monday and Tuesday.
 To adjust the team plan the team lead would plan for these sick days a plan with a 100% allocation (respectively 16h).
 Tempo Planner would reduce the available hours for the team plan to 54h (70h - 16h) accordingly (see screenshot below).

-Both team and individual plans can be recurrent on a weekly, bi-weekly or monthly basis.
+Both team and individual plans can be recurrent on a weekly, once every two weeks, or monthly basis.

 Iterations is a Tempo specific term.
 An iteration is a plan of JIRA project for a Tempo team.
 Each time a plan for a JIRA project is created on team level Tempo Planner will create an iteration.
 The created iteration is a placeholder (container) for teams to work on yet already nonspecified work packages.
 The iterations have a start and an end date that has been specified on the team plan and the available time for the team to work on the iteration is calculated as a sum from the team members availability (size in hours of the work package).
 Team members commitment to the team and team members plan affect the available hours to work on the iteration.

 Iterations are JIRA custom fields and need to added to the JIRA project issue screens in order to work with them and to add JIRA issues to an iteration.

 Iterations are managed within the team backlog of Tempo Planner.